Author| Dr. Maureen O’Keefe, DPT pelvic health and TMJ disorder physical therapist who uses balance training as part of rehabilitation programs

 My grandmother had a huge fear of falling.
 It stopped her from leaving her house on many a winter day.
 It is my hope to age gracefully, with good balance.
 That is my hope for our patients, also.
 We are here to help you improve your balance.

 Fear of falling is truly debilitating.
-When you fear falling, any object, incline or instability appears to be something that could kill you.
+When you fear falling, any object, small step or instability appears to be something that could kill you.
 Breaking a hip, for elderly women and men, is serious and linked to higher risk of death.
 Therefore, the fear of falling, is well founded.
 However, it is never too late to start working on your balance.
 We encourage our patients, at every stage of their life, to include balance exercises in their routine.
 If you are older and finding your balance is poor, please reach out to a physical therapist who can help design a safe and effective program to improve your balance.
 If you are interested in learning more about exercises to improve balance, reduce your fear of falling and to help back, hip and core strength, call us today at 616-516-4334 or contact us here.

 Why balance exercises are important following any pelvic surgery, including C-section, endometriosis excision, post-prostatectomy, sling surgery, hip labral repair and back surgery